 There’s no wrong time or place to enjoy pie.
 A perfectly filled pie is a welcomed treat, with no special occasion required.
 These Mini Banana Coconut Pies are ideal for any day of the week.
 The whipped coconut and nut butter filing is super creamy and complements the natural sweetness of the bananas.
-The crust is buttery, crumbly, and packed with Vital Proteins Coconut Collagen Creamer.
-Why should you use our creamer?
-The health benefits are incredible; adding one scoop to your beverage or baked good can help to promote stronger hair, skin, nails, and joints.
+The crust is buttery, crumbly, and packed with Vital Proteins Collagen Creamer® in Coconut.
 Then there are the bananas, sitting all cozy, nestled right into the mini crusts.
 Together, these pies make for one super delicious and healthy bite!

 Mini Banana Coconut Pies